 Wealthsimple Trade Login and Register

 Wealthsimple has made it super simple to sign up for Wealthsimple Trade.
-Currently, you can only use Wealthsimple Trade on your mobile devices and not on desktop computers.
+You can use Wealthsimple Trade on both your mobile devices and desktop computers.
 Here are the steps to registering:

 - Download the Wealthsimple Trade app on Android or IOS from the Play Store or Apple App Store.